 - Code slicing, control/data flow analysis

-- Deduction, symbolic execution
+- The deduction, symbolic execution

-An extensive amount of research work has been done on each of these areas and covering all the techniques is out of the scope of this blog.
+An extensive amount of research work has been done on each of these areas, and covering all the techniques is out of the scope of this blog.
 We will look at a concise working of each of these techniques.

-Abstract interpretation is a method to approximate the values of each variable at every program point in form of a lattice of either all numbers that a variable can take or in form of intervals of values that a variable can have.
-A lattice is always finite and have a single starting and ending node.
+Abstract interpretation is a method to approximate the values of each variable at every program point in the form of a lattice of either all numbers that a variable can take or in the form of intervals of values that a variable can have.
+A lattice is always finite and has a single starting and ending node.
 Due to the finite property of the lattice, we can say for sure that an abstract interpretation of the program will always terminate.
 A lattice is computed by narrowing down the interval of values a variable can take by iteratively analyzing the program until a fixed point is reached.
-The Galois connection is an important notion from the theory of abstract interpretation.
+The Galois connection is an essential notion from the theory of abstract interpretation.
 It connects two or more abstract domains through abstraction and concretization functions.
 Galois insertion, a special type of Galois connection, is used to find the transfer function used in data flow analysis.

 Model checking is used to create run-time ‘states’ of a program without actually running it.
 In this, a program(usually presented as a state transition diagram) is checked against a prescribed specification using decision procedures.
-There are different ways in which a program can be modeled or there are different ‘meanings’ of states in the state transition diagram.
+There are different ways in which a program can be modeled, or there are different ‘meanings’ of states in the state transition diagram.
 One common way of representing programs is Fair Discrete Systems(FDS).
 Any fairness-free FDS can be represented as a Kripke structure.
 Here, a state refers to a particular combination of values that a set of variables can take.
-Specifications are often modeled using LTL(Linear temporal logic), CTL(computation-tree logic) and CTL*(a combination of CTL and LTL).
+Specifications are often modeled using LTL(Linear temporal logic), CTL(computation-tree logic), and CTL*(a combination of CTL and LTL).
 Decision procedures take these Kripke structures(or FDS) and Specification(in LTL/CTL form) as input and use decision procedures to verify that the specification holds against all program paths.
 If it is not the case, then a model checker usually returns a counterexample.
 One of the most famous decision procedure is BDD(Binary decision diagrams).

 Extended type systems

-A type-based analysis is an analysis in which we use data-types of variables, structures, etc to reason about a given property of a program.
+A type-based analysis is an analysis in which we use data-types of variables, structures, etc. to reason about a given property of a program.
 There are usually two types of rules: confinement rule and anonymity rules that are used by type systems; Confinement rules apply to classes in the same package and ensures that private data members of a class are not leaked outside it.
-Anonymity rules apply to methods applied to confined class to ensure that they do not leak a reference of ‘this’ pointer.
+Anonymity rules apply to methods applied to a confined class to ensure that they do not leak a reference of ‘this’ pointer.

-Code slicing, Control and Data flow analysis
+Code slicing, Control, and Data flow analysis

-Control flow and data flow analysis are two standard and easiest ways for static program analysis.
-In the case of control flow analysis, a call-graph and program dependency graph is generated.
+Control flow and data flow analyses are two standard and easiest ways for static program analysis.
+In the case of control flow analysis, a call-graph and program dependency graph are generated.
 Data flow analysis focuses on interprocedural, flow-sensitive/insensitive, path sensitive/insensitive, context-sensitive/insensitive analysis of how data in terms of variable and constants are propagated within the program.
 For example, Taint analysis is used to find what all user inputs or function parameters(called source) are affecting the function output(called sinks).
 Code slicing refers to extracting the parts of the source code that affect the value of a given variable.
 It can be done in both static and dynamic manner.